 The 2017 financing plan: A Review and Assessment of Potential Funding Sources for the North Coast Resource Partnership (ECONorthwest 2017) describes and evaluates multiple funding sources based on criteria developed from NCRP's funding goals and objectives including demands for future funding and current and past funding sources.
 The comparison matrix developed by ECONorthwest is provided below as Table 13.
 Comparison of Funding Sources.
 The table is color-coded to highlight points; dark green shows more favorable scoring while light green indicates less favorable scoring.
-The final column provides the sum total for each funding type. potential for supplying the NCRP with a stable and long-term revenue stream.

-- Many potential funding sources, particularly those emerging from recent legislation, hold huge potential but are still in development.
+The final column provides the sum total for each funding type. huge potential but are still in development.
 This presents NCRP with two opportunities: to nudge the policy development in ways that align with the goals of the region; and to lead in implementation, which may afford more opportunities for experimentation and innovation.
 This leadership may come with additional costs as well, in the form of uncertainty and social capital development.
-These costs should be factored into a decision to pursue less-well-developed funding sources. - The NCRP should consider new regional assessments, in the form of taxes or fees, to pay for environmental investments.
+These costs should be factored into a decision to pursue less-well-developed funding sources.

+• The NCRP should consider new regional assessments, in the form of taxes or fees, to pay for environmental investments.
 This type